 Rosemary goes well with just about anything, in my experience, which is odd, because it’s one of the most pungent, powerful herbs in existence.
 Some herbs just kinda linger in the background, maybe adding a slight change to the bouquet of a dish but never really distinguishing themselves, but when rosemary’s around, you know it.
 You can’t avoid it.
 Heck, even walking around most neighborhoods you’re liable to find a massive rosemary bush trying to evolve into a rosemary tree.

 What’s so great about rosemary, besides the flavor and smell?
 Rosemary-infused olive oil displayed the strongest resistance to oxidative damage and rancidity, beating out herbs such as thyme, lemon, and basil (although both thyme and lemon improved stability, too).
-In healthy volunteers, oral rosemary extract improved endothelial dysfunction (perhaps due to up-regulation of glutathione, eh?).
-Rosemary extract also improved the oxidative stability of butter, and it inhibited the formation of heterocyclic aromatic amines (a potential carcinogen) in fried beef patties.
+In healthy volunteers, oral rosemary extract improved endothelial dysfunction (perhaps due to up-regulation of glutathione).1 Rosemary extract also improved the oxidative stability of butter, and it inhibited the formation of heterocyclic aromatic amines (a potential carcinogen) in fried beef patties.23 Rosemary consistently enhances cognitive function in humans, possibly by improving oxygen utilization in the brain.4

-Thyme, however, is worth using, awful jokes aside.
-I mean, what else but thyme could stave off the oxidative damage done to corn oil under deep-frying conditions for a couple extra hours?
-Sure, you’re not eating corn oil, but that same lipid-stabilizing accumen would probably work awfully well for, say, butter.
-And for those who enjoy the classic rosemary/thyme/garlic rub on your lamb, keep an eye out for lamb borne to thyme-fed pregnant ewes, which exhibits greater oxidative stability, lower bacterial counts, and better color.
-No word on whether it influences taste.
+Thyme staves off the oxidative damage done to corn oil under deep-frying conditions for a couple extra hours.5 Sure, you’re not eating corn oil, but that same lipid-stabilizing acumen would probably work awfully well for, say, butter.
+And for those who enjoy the classic rosemary/thyme/garlic rub on your lamb, keep an eye out for lamb borne to thyme-fed pregnant ewes, which exhibits greater oxidative stability, lower bacterial counts, and better color.6 No word on whether it influences taste.

 Sage is under appreciated.
 Brits have always used it in their cooking, and Mom probably uses it to season her turkey stuffing, but that’s about it.
 I like it, but I’ll admit that it can be overpowering; you only need a pinch, or a few leaves, meaning most of the bunch you bought for $2 at the market goes to waste.
 One solution is to grow your own.
 Another is to freeze or dry the leftovers.
 Either way, it’s worth using on poultry and fatty cuts of meat (think big juicy roasts).

-Sage is rich with rosmarinic acid, an antioxidant found in many common culinary herbs that (surprise, surprise) protects fats against oxidative damage.
-In humans who drank sage tea for several weeks, endogenous antioxidant defenses were up-regulated and the lipid profile was improved (HDL increase).
-Perhaps most interestingly, a sage extract was used to improve memory and attention in healthy older subjects.
-It also seems to work on memory in healthy younger subjects, too.
+Sage is rich with rosmarinic acid, an antioxidant found in many common culinary herbs that (surprise, surprise) protects fats against oxidative damage.7 In humans who drank sage tea for several weeks, endogenous antioxidant defenses were up-regulated and the lipid profile was improved (HDL increase).8 Perhaps most interestingly, a sage extract was used to improve memory and attention in healthy older subjects.9 It also seems to work on memory in healthy younger subjects, too.10

-As for its health benefits, peppermint oil was more effective than placebo at treating irritable bowel syndrome, a meta-analysis of the clinical literature found, and it was equally effective as pharmaceutical treatments.
-Also, though it was a very brief trial, spearmint leaf tea showed promise as an anti-androgen treatment for hirsutism (abnormal hairiness) in polycystic ovarian syndrome in female subjects.
+Peppermint oil was more effective than placebo at treating irritable bowel syndrome, a meta-analysis of the clinical literature found, and it was equally effective as pharmaceutical treatments.11 Also, though it was a very brief trial, spearmint leaf tea showed promise as an anti-androgen treatment for hirsutism (abnormal hairiness) in polycystic ovarian syndrome in female subjects.12 It’s also very helpful as a pre-workout.
+Drinking peppermint water infused with peppermint oil can improve performance and increase your output.13

 Ah, basil.
 Pesto uses it.
 Thai cooks will sometimes stir-fry it.
 I like nibbling on raw leaves, from time to time.
 It’s one of those herbs with a flavor so distinct that its usage is severely limited.
 That is, you can’t just add basil to everything and expect the dish to taste good, but when it works, it’s a thing of beauty.
 Go get yourself a plant or a bagful.
 The good thing about basil is that it freezes well, so don’t worry about wasting it.

 And basil does some cool stuff, too.
-In hypertensive rats, sweet basil reduced blood pressure.
-In diabetics, holy basil reduced both fasting and post-prandial blood glucose.
-And as is usual with the herbs, basil displays some protective attributes against fatty acid oxidation.
+In hypertensive rats, sweet basil reduced blood pressure.14 In diabetics, holy basil reduced both fasting and post-prandial blood glucose.15 And as is usual with the herbs, basil displays some protective attributes against fatty acid oxidation.16

 US soldiers returning home after World War II carried with them a fondness for the “pizza herb” – oregano.
 We at MDA prefer to call it the “meatza herb,” but you get the point: it’s a good ally in the kitchen.